AI & Privacy

 Neural Chat (7B Parameters)

-Intel's Mistral-based model for high-performance chatbots.
+Intel's Mistral-based model for high-performance chatbots, optimized for Intel hardware.

 Key Specifications: